Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module2_pipeline/README.md

 _2> General description of Pipeline_
 _3> Introduction to the <code>interface</code> pragma_

-This module is meant to focus on the pipeline pragma and go through the description below.
+This module is meant to focus on the <code>pipeline</code> pragma and go through the description below.
 The kernel source code with the loops annotated with the pragma will produce the same results as in **module 1**, that's because since simple loops and inner loops (for nested loops) are automatically pipelined by the tool.
 This version also adds the <code>interface</code> pragma to explicitely describe the connectivity and settings for the C ports of the kernel.

 ### Pipelining for Throughput
 The C code high-level synthesis is conservative by default, for example loop body instructions are entirely executed at each iteration instead of a staggered execution.
 That latter style of execution is enabled by the <code>PIPELINE</code> pragma, it reduces the initiation interval (II) for a function or loop by allowing the concurrent execution of the different operations.
 A pipelined function or loop can then process new inputs every <N> clock cycles, where <N> is the II of the loop or function.
-The default II for the PIPELINE pragma is 1, which processes a new input every clock cycle.
+The default II for the <code>PIPELINE</code> pragma is 1, which processes a new input every clock cycle.
 You can also specify the initiation interval through the use of the II option.

 Pipelining a loop allows its operations to be implemented so that these operations execute concurrently as shown in the following animated figure below.
 In that example and by default there are 3 clock cycles between each input read (so II=3), and it requires 12 clock cycles fully execute the loop compared to 6 when the pragma is used.